PooyaDustdar/googleplayapi/README.md

 # googleplayapi
-get android app detail from google play and apk file
+get android app detail from google play and apk file. this script run on
+            `googleplayapi.ir`
 ## Run Server:
 for run this server fallow this steps:
 ### Step 1: